SharePoint/sp-dev-provisioning-templates/tenant/BrandAtContoso/README.md

 # Brand @ Contoso

-Brand @ Contoso is designed to demonstrate how a typical company brand site could look like in the SharePoint Online.
+This template is designed to demonstrate how a typical company brand site could look like in the SharePoint Online.
 It has a relatively simple structure with some example page and content to get you started on updating the template based on your specific requirements.

 ![Brand at Contoso top pic](./top-brand.png)